Melanee-Melanee/Old-Persian-Cuneiform-OCR/README.md

 ## At the next stage, we can translate that Old Persian transcription to modern languages by [Chat-GPT](https://chatgpt.com/):

+(Prompt: Can you translate this Old Persian (achaemenid) English transcription to modern English in one paragraph?)

 Translate to Modern Persian: